seemethere/terriblecode/content/blog/deploying-static-sites-with-ssl.md

 +++
-title = "Deploying Static Sites With SSL" date = 2017-09-14T21:32:17-07:00 tags = ["Docker", "SSL", "Meta"] description = "Static sites are easy, but this setup makes it even easier"
+title = "Deploying Static Sites With Docker and SSL" date = 2017-09-14T21:32:17-07:00 tags = ["Docker", "SSL", "Meta"] description = "Static sites are easy, but this setup makes it even easier"